-Under section 148(f), interest on a state or local bond is not tax exempt unless the issuer of the bond rebates to the United States arbitrage profits earned from investing proceeds of the bond in higher yielding nonpurpose investments.
-Use this form to make arbitrage rebate and related payments.
+Under section 148(f), interest on a state or local bond is not tax-exempt unless the issuer of the bond rebates to the United States arbitrage profits earned from investing proceeds of the bond in higher yielding nonpurpose investments.
+Issuers of tax-exempt bonds and any other bonds subject to the provisions of section 148 must use this form to make arbitrage rebate and related payments.